joubin-Zahiri/Developer-Salary-Prediction/README.md

 After experimentation, XGBoost was selected as the final model due to:

-- Strong tabular data performance
+- Strong performance with structured datasets
-- Robustness to feature noise
+- Ability to handle noisy features
-- Ability to capture non-linear trends
+- capture non-linear trends

 ### 📌 Pipeline Overview